keboola/developers-docs/extend/component/ui-options/default-configuration/index.md

 {% endhighlight %}

-## Default Row configuration
+## Default Row Configuration

-The same applies also for rows.
-If component has *Default Row configuration* defined, e.g. like this:
+The same also applies to rows.
+If a component has *Default Row Configuration* defined, e.g., like this:

 {% highlight json %}